 The answer is 360-degree security – security at the origin and security at the edge.

 It’s why we have launched Webscale CloudEDGE Security, the industry’s first security solution that offers 360-degree protection for web application infrastructure.

 Key Features and Functionality:

-- Blacklisting and Whitelisting offers superior flexibility to block or allow requests and sessions by IP address, user agent or the user’s origin country.
+- Block/Allow Lists offer superior flexibility to block or allow requests and sessions by IP address, user agent or the user’s origin country.